Al Miner & Lama Sing

 When Al Miner was 9 years old, he fell off a pier into the icy waters of Lake Superior.
 His winter clothes quickly became water-logged.
 His family watched in horror, unable to reach him as he sank.

-Al later recounted that, for him, it was as though this was all happening in slow motion.
-He quickly had no fear or concern.
+Al later recounted that, for him, it was as though this event happened in slow motion.
+Very quickly, all fear left him.
 The water was cold, but he no longer felt it.
 It was crystal clear, and he felt he could see forever.
 As he was nearing the bottom, he noticed movement off to the side.
-Turning to look, he saw a snake swimming towards him.
-He awoke from his stupor and began clambering for the surface.
+When he saw that it was a snake swimming towards him, he awoke from his stupor and clambered for the surface.

 Not long after the near-drowning, Al became very ill with rheumatic fever, suffering from agonizing pain that came in waves as his joints swelled so unforgivingly that he would pass out.
 It began to happen that, when the pain became unbearable, he would often be visited by a heavenly entity he called My Lady.
 She would lift him from his body, from his pain, and take him on wondrous journeys past the stars and heavens to realms beyond, returning him once the pain had subsided.

 About six months into his illness, during one of the visits from My Lady, she took him to places she had never taken him before.
 On their return, rather than guiding him back into his body as she’d always done, My Lady paused just above the roof of his small family home and indicated that he watch what was transpiring.
 Al was able to see through the roof.
-First, into his small bedroom where a few books he had apparently been reading had fallen onto the floor.
+First, into his small bedroom where a few books had apparently slid from his bed onto the floor.
 Then, into the living room, where his pale, motionless body lay on the couch under a blanket.
-Finally, into the kitchen, where his mother stood at the sink while a man whom Al knew was the doctor sat at the small table looking over his cup of coffee.
+Finally, into the kitchen, where his mother stood at the sink working, while a man whom Al knew was the doctor sat at the small table staring into his cup of coffee.
 Al’s mother was crying.
 Somehow, he knew she had just been told that he would probably not make it through the night.
-In fact, he knew that at that moment, he was dying.
+In fact, he knew that, at that moment, he was dying.

 When Al graduated from high school, he enlisted in the Army and passed the tests for an intelligence department position.
 But after he was told in the interview that this would be more-or-less a lifetime decision (certain “understandings” regarding his future would remain even upon discharge), he chose the Army band instead.

-After military discharge, Al began playing clubs with a band in Wisconsin until, coming home late one night, he was in an accident.
-He had stopped to fix a flat tire.
-Feeling safe on the deserted road, he retrieved the spare from the trunk when suddenly he was flooded with lights from a car speeding towards him.
-The next thing he could recall, he was sitting on the opposite side of a deep, very wide ditch.
-With the flashing lights of a patrol car, he could see that the speeding car had smashed into his trunk.
-An officer was calling across the ditch something like, How’d you get over there, kid?
-Al was miraculously unharmed, but his instruments were unrecoverable.
+After military discharge, Al began playing clubs with a band in Wisconsin.
+Coming home late one night, a tire went flat and he stopped to fix a flat tire, feeling safe to do so right on the road because of how deserted it was.
+He retrieved the spare and was waist-deep inside it again to grab his tools, when suddenly the trunk was flooded with light from a car speeding towards him.
+The next thing he could recall, he was sitting on the opposite side of a deep, very wide ditch, the two mangled cars are the other side.
+With the flashing lights of the patrol car, he could see that the speeding car had smashed into his trunk.
+An officer was calling across the ditch to him something like, How’d you get over there, kid?
+Miraculously, neither the other driver nor Al were harmed.
+But Al’s instruments he’d placed in the trunk were unrecoverable.
 With no money to purchase replacements, he made his next career move and began working with mainframe computers at Honeywell.

 CHANCE HYPNOSIS SESSION – 1973